mikewesthad/phaser-3-tilemap-blog-posts/posts/post-5/README.md

 });
 ```

-Or between groups of game objects, e.g.
+Or between groups of game objects:

 ```js
 const player = this.matter.add.sprite(0, 0, "player");